rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3b-tekton.md

    * `pipelines` -  this is the pipeline definition, it wires together all the items above (workspaces, tasks & secrets etc) into a useful & resuable set of activities.
    * `triggers` folder stores the configuration for the webhooks.
 We will add WebHooks from gitlab to trigger our pipeline, using the resources in this directory we expose the webhook endpoint (`gitlab-event-listener.yaml`) and parse the data from it (`gitlab-trigger-binding.yaml`) to trigger a PipelineRun (`gitlab-trigger-template.yaml`)

-1. Seeing as Tekton piplines are just YAML, we can have ArgoCD sync the pipelines to the cluster so our apps can use them.
-To deploy them - edit `ubiquitous-journey/values-tooling.yaml`.
-Add the reference to the tekton chart we explored by adding the chart to our ArgoCD applications list.
+4. Seeing as Tekton piplines are just YAML, we can have ArgoCD sync the pipelines to the cluster so our code can use them.
+To deploy the pipeline defintions - edit `ubiquitous-journey/values-tooling.yaml`.
+Add the reference to the tekton chart we explored by adding the chart to our ArgoCD applications list:

 ```yaml
   # Tekton Pipelines